Space Cadet

 BAMPFA 2155 Center Street, Berkeley

-The Arch is reminiscent of a classical story in the Ibsen or Jamesian mode—in an 18th-century village, a proud widow, Madam Tung, has allowed herself to be treated almost as […]
+The Arch is reminiscent of a classical story in the Ibsen or Jamesian mode—in an 18th-century village, a proud widow, Madam Tung, has allowed herself to be treated almost as a deity because of her virtuous behavior.
+When a troop of soldiers arrive to protect the farmers from bandits, the villagers believe this is a […]

 Renoir